Turnover Indices in „Accommodation and food service activities”

 |Cost and burden|

-Actions to reduce costs and the burden on respondents: stratified sampling and data submitted online through Information system ’Short-term statistics’.
+Actions to reduce costs and the burden on respondents: stratified sampling and data submitted online through Information system ’Business cycle’.

 |Data revision - policy|

-The indices of turnover in hotels and restaurants are reconciled on the basis of comprehensive annual data from SBS.
+The indices of turnover are reconciled on the basis of comprehensive annual data from SBS.

 |Data revision - practice|